What is Marijuana?

 It's Not the Weed of Yesteryear

-When the subject of legalizing cannabis is discussed, most people assume the talk is about the same marijuana that was available 20 to 30 years ago.
+When the subject of legalizing cannabis is discussed, most people assume the talk is about the same cannabis that was available 20 to 30 years ago.
 Oftentimes, that is not the case since advanced techniques have evolved to produce ever more potent marijuana that is being sold in diverse ways, such as in food products.
 Supercharged cannabis products are becoming more common, exposing a growing number of unsuspecting users to a powerful, concentrated drug that contains very high levels of THC.
-Concentrates include hash oils, waxes and infused edibles, many of which are produced in the states where marijuana is legal.
+Concentrates include hash oils, waxes and infused edibles, many of which are produced in the states where pot is legal.
 Vaporizers, or e-cigarettes, are favored by many concentrate users because they are smokeless, odorless and easy to hide.
 When smoked or vaporized, marijuana's psychoactive effect begins quickly, peaks quickly and goes away relatively quickly.
 This “vaping” is a concern in schools and elsewhere among youth, because it can produce a nearly instant high with little or no detection.

 One of the dangers of smoking marijuana is the possibility that it has been laced with another, more dangerous substance such as cocaine, crack, PCP or even embalming fluid.
 Though reports of laced marijuana are infrequent and most lacing is done by the user, it is important to remember that with unregulated drugs such as marijuana, the consumer has no way of knowing what other types of substances have been added.